UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 Base URL
 ~~~~~~~~

-The base URL of the the REST API for a single UNICORE/X container is
+The base URL of the the REST API for a single UNICORE/X server is
 :file:`https://{gateway_url}/{SITENAME}/rest/core`.

 In the following, we will abbreviate this URL as ``BASE`` Authentication.

-You need a user account on the :ref:`UNICORE/X <unicorex>` container, which is typically configured to
+You need a user account on the :ref:`UNICORE/X <unicorex>` server, which is typically configured to
 use a `password <../../admin-docs/unicorex/manual.html#password-auth>`_
 (or using an `OAuth2 bearer token <../../admin-docs/unicorex/manual.html#oauth2-bearer-token>`_).
 The supported `authentication methods